agility-game/infrastructure/300/100/200/200/README.md

 UI and API updates are subject to default [pull mirroring intervals](https://docs.gitlab.com/ee/administration/instance_limits.html#pull-mirroring-interval) of 5 minutes.
 This interval can be configured by self-managed instances.

-By default, if any branch or tag on the downstream pull mirror diverges from the local repository, GitLab stops updating the branch.
+By default, if any branch or tag on the downstream pull mirror (here: GitLab) diverges from the local repository (here: GitLab), GitLab stops updating the branch.
 This prevents data loss.
-Deleted branches and tags in the upstream repository are not reflected in the downstream repository.
+Deleted branches and tags in the upstream repository (here: GitHub) are not reflected in the downstream repository.